 Federal law and Nevada state law are largely similar regarding simple drug possession, except that Nevada law has separate penalties for marijuana possession.

 You may face charges in both Nevada state and federal court for the same drug possession charge.
-Whether you are prosecuted in one or both courts is decided by the District Attorney and the U.S. Attorney’s Office.
+Whether you are prosecuted in one or both courts is decided by the local district attorney and the U.S. Attorney’s Office.

 Note that possessing flunitrazepam – even for the first time – carries up to three years in federal prison and/or a fine.